howtographql/howtographql/content/backend/typescript-apollo/9-deployment.md

 In order to automate the deployment process, you will need to use version control to synchronize changes with your production application.
 This tutorial will not cover the basics of using version control.

 > **Note 1:** If you need to learn the basics of using git, I would suggest [this series](https://www.atlassian.com/git/tutorials/setting-up-a-repository).
-To understand the git commands used in this tutorial, the first two articles are sufficient.
+To understand the git commands used in this tutorial, the first two articles of this series are sufficient.

-> **Note 2:** If you are already using version control and have a repository set up in github for this project, you can skip this section.
+> **Note 2:** If you are already using version control and have a repository set up in GitHub for this project, you can skip this section.

 <Instruction>